Connect with others who understand.

 • 29 months for stage 3

 Generally, a person with a later stage of cancer will have a poorer prognosis than someone with an earlier stage.
-Because stage 2 is a combination of factors from stage 1 and stage 3 multiple myeloma, predicting outlook and survival is often more complicated than referring to stage alone.
+However, predicting the prognosis for stage 2 multiple myeloma can be more complex because it involves a combination of factors from both stage 1 and stage 3.

-If a person with stage 2 multiple myeloma has three factors from the R-ISS that can be considered stage 3 and only one factor that can be considered stage 1, that person will likely have a poorer prognosis than someone who only has one factor characteristic of stage 3, for example.
+For instance, if a person with stage 2 multiple myeloma has three factors from stage 3 and only one factor from stage 1, they are likely to have a poorer prognosis than someone who only has one stage 3 factor.

-In addition to the characteristics used in the R-ISS, several other risk factors contribute to the prognosis of stage 2 multiple myeloma, including:
+In addition to the characteristics used in the R-ISS, other risk factors influence the prognosis of stage 2 multiple myeloma, including:

 • Age